3CC6 Archaeological Field School

 Although outdoor work will not take place if there is lightening (or serious potential for lightening), students should be prepared to work in a range of weather conditions, including light rain.

 Registration and Tuition Details

-**Please note that the field school will not run in 2013.
-It will return again in the Spring of 2014* Registration for this 6-credit course is done online through SOLAR (via MUGSI).
+**Please note that the field school will not run in 2014* Registration for this 6-credit course is done online through SOLAR (via MUGSI).
 See the Office of the Registrar for details and dates for registration in Spring/Summer courses.

 Tuition is the equivalent of a regular 6-credit course through McMaster and is paid through McMaster Student Accounts and Cashiers.
 There will also be an equipment fee, approximately $30.